 Ramp 2019 has not only addressed many pressing questions regarding revenue operations but also helped create a community for revenue ops professionals.
 The idea behind Ramp is to provide a space for revenue ops team to meet, exchange ideas, and grow together, and it achieved just that.
 Ramp 2019 attendees gained professional insights and advice, as well as opportunities for connection and development.

 Ramp 2019 has ended, but there are surely more questions to address and ideas to discuss, so feel free to check out our InsightSquared community and continue the discussions with other revenue ops professionals!
+Also, check out the video recordings of your favorite Ramp sessions here.
 In the meantime, make sure you sign up to receive the latest Ramp 2020 updates.
 See you next year at Ramp 2020!